June 11, 2020 – UPDATE

 Training with the Rønnestad 30/15s Protocol

 The exact protocol Rønnestad & Hansen used was 3 sets of 13x 30/15s, with 3min rest intervals between sets.
-They prescribed a workload target of >88% HRmax (update: I now recommend >90% HRmax) as a corollary to 90% VO2max.
+They prescribed a workload target of >88% HRmax as a proxy for 90% VO2max (update: I now recommend just going with RPE: start at 9/10 effort and try to keep that relative effort just below the point of blowing up.
+Easy!).
 The instructions given to subjects was to “perform at their maximal sustainable work intensity, aiming to achieve the highest possible average power output”

 Power was used only descriptively as an outcome measure of performance, rather than as a prescriptive target: therefore if average power was higher for workouts later in the training program, this would indicate that the subject had improved their performance.